 LGBTQ Resource Center

 The LGBTQ Resource Center aims to serve the unique needs of Lesbian, gay, bisexual, transgender, queer and questioning students by providing a supportive space, resource library, social events and educational programming.
 We are committed to understanding how homophobia and heterosexism interlink with sexism, racism, and classism to perpetuate oppression.
-Read our mission statement.
+The Center also serves as a resource for the entire College community to learn about issues related to sexuality and gender identity.

 We are located in Burdick House on the ground floor facing the College Center at Crozier-Williams ("Cro"), and next to Larrabee Green.
 Look for the rainbow flag!